Cute-Test/cdt-plugin/user_manual/manual.md

 ![Extract template refactoring for applying compile seams.\label{extract_template}](screenshots/extract_template.png)

-The result of this refactoring can be seen here:
+The resulting code of this refactoring can be seen here:

 ```cpp
 template <typename Dice=Die>